-Gray devoted the rest of her life to architectural designs; in 1937 her designs for a holiday centre were featured in Le Corbusier's Esprit Nouveau pavilion at the Paris Exposition.
+Gray devoted the rest of her life to architectural designs; in 1937 her designs for a holiday center were featured in Le Corbusier's Esprit Nouveau pavilion at the Paris Exposition.
 However, she distanced herself from the community and only two other projects, both designed for her own use, were ever built.
-By the end of the 1960’s her work was all but forgotten.
+By the end of the 1960s her work was all but forgotten.
 She died in 1976.

 There is currently an exhibition running in Centre Pompidou in Paris as well as a permanent exhibition in the National Museum of Ireland, both aim to reinstate Gray's reputation as one of the central pioneers of modernism alongside Le Corbusier and Mies Van der Rohe.

 Many of Mies Van der Rohe’s most famous works, particularly in the area of furniture design, would not have been possible without this woman.
 It is said that Mies rarely asked for anybody’s opinion, but was always eager to hear hers.

 Born in June 1885 in Berlin, Reich moved to Vienna after high school to train as an industrial embroider - a design career considered suitable for women at the time.
 Upon returning to Berlin in 1911 she worked as a fashion and furniture designer and joined the Deutscher Werkbund – a German work federation – becoming its first female director in 1920.